Tuition Credit Request - Appeal Process

 Immediate family member: parent, sibling, child or spouse

-Tuition credit: a voucher for the cost of tuition for a future term, up to one year, from term credit request was given unless otherwise indicated
+Tuition credit: a voucher for the cost of tuition for a future term at PCC, up to one year, from term credit request was given unless otherwise indicated

 Explanation statement: written description of the extenuating circumstances that caused the student to withdraw